 Rationale for working with pharmaceuticals including types of funding

-It can be helpful to work with the pharmaceutical companies which manufacture and market medicines for liver conditions in children.
+It can be beneficial for CLDF to work with those pharmaceutical companies which manufacture or market medicines, manufacture diagnostic tests or otherwise provide support for the diagnosis or management of children with liver conditions.
 These partnerships give CLDF important information and early insight as well as providing further opportunities to raise awareness of these rare conditions and improving the quality of care for those affected.
 Charities may collaborate with industry in the following ways:

 - Research and development – providing patient insights and co-funding research

 - Policy and advocacy – influencing policy in the research sphere across the healthcare landscape

 - Sponsorship – industry working with charities to sponsor events such as conferences and meetings, or supporting other forms of communication (e.g. patient information, educational materials)